KARAM-06Z/MV-MS/README.md

       It is about a products managment in a watches store, it can view items in the store, add, edit and delete all in an easy to use one page web app.
     </p>
     <p>
-      This project is completely open to anyone to use on the github live page, this might be idiotic but it is fine for as long as the project is really a test for my self as well as the code is safe on my account.
+      This project is completely open to anyone to use on the github live page, this might be idiotic but it is fine for me as long as the project is really a test for myself as well as the code is safe on my account.
     </p>
   </div>
 </section>